Adding Solar to your RV - Part I

 For a quick rundown, there are several online RV solar calculators like this one from GP Electric.
 The most accurate way to determine your power usage is to utilize a battery monitor or power meter.
 A battery monitor, like this one from Victron, can be installed onto your aux batteries and connects to your phone or computer via a bluetooth app.
 The user can keep track of how much power they use on a daily basis and how this affects the batteries' charge.
 This technique works best if you take your RV out to boondock for a day or two.
 A battery monitor is a great tool to have even after your solar is installed, sothis is not a bad investment if you choose to go this route.

 A power meter, like the one from Lanmu, allows you to plug in a device and it records its power usage.
 If you only intend to use a handful of power-drawing deceives in your RV, then a power meter can be an affordable way to determine how much power you require.
 Be sure to take into account your water pump, converter, lights, chargers, fridge, and any other power-drawing items in your RV.
+A battery monitor can be useful for determining how much output your solar set-up will require.

 Calculations